 Tales of the origins of a seaside restaurant – ROcksalt

 Rocksalt is the restaurant overlooking Folkestone Harbour and was the vision of local philanthropist Sir Roger De Haan and his son Josh.
+It features in The Times and The Sunday Times Best Hotel in Kent list.
 Folkelife talks to Josh about how the restaurant came about.

 “We opened Rocksalt in 2011 – it seems so long ago now, when you think about how the town looked then.
 Dad had this idea that Folkestone needed a decent restaurant.
 It would work as magnet to draw people back to the harbour area of Folkestone.
 I wasn’t so sure, in fact, I just didn’t think it would work.
 The regeneration wasn’t going quickly enough at the time, for my liking.
 Building a restaurant overhanging the sea was quite an undertaking and he really wanted me to be involved.
 It took a while for me to come round.
 The key moment came when he and I were on a climbing holiday in France.
 I suppose he can be persuasive when tethered together on the side of a mountain!”

 “We went down the route of building a restaurant – it’s a stunning building by my very old friend Guy Hollaway and it’s in an incredible location.
 The views are fantastic any time of year.
 Once built, we needed an operator to run it, never thinking we’d do it ourselves.
 We just thought about building it and hoped it would help the regeneration.
-It took about a year, speaking to some fantastic people but none of them quite met our requirements.
-Then I met Mark Sargeant.
-Mark had just left the Gordon Ramsay Holdings having worked for him for over 10 years.
-He’d won a Michelin star with him as Head Chef of Claridges.
-Mark was from Kent and was looking for something to get his teeth into.”
+Michelin Star chef Mark Sargeant was part of our original team.
+Over the years I’ve built a team of fantastic chefs currently headed up by Marcin Szelag who is doing some really exciting things.”

 If you Build it, they will come…